explosion/thinc/website/docs/api-backends.md

 </inline-list>

-A dense layer with the Dish activation function.
 Dish or "Daniël's Swish-like activation" is an activation function with a non-monotinic shape similar to [GELU](#gelu), [Swish](#swish) and [Mish](#mish).
 However, Dish does not rely on elementary functions like `exp` or `erf`, making it much [faster to compute](https://twitter.com/danieldekok/status/1484898130441166853)